joaoestudante/service-monitor/README.md

 Instituto Superior Técnico, Engenharia Informática e de Computadores, 2nd year.

 ## Info about the tool
-`status-monitor` was developed in Python, using the following libraries:
+`status-monitor` was developed in Python 3.7.2, on Linux (Manjaro 4.14), using the following libraries:

 ```
 beautifulsoup4==4.7.1 # Webscraping